10 Fun Things to Do at Gulf Islands National Seashore Fort Pickens

 fort-pickens-campground-gulf-islands-national-seashore-trail-to-bay

-Trail near Fort Pickens Campground Camp Area E
+Trail near Fort Pickens Campground Camp Area E.

 When is the best time of year to visit?

 The best time to visit is in the spring.
 The weather temperatures are pleasant, and the park is not crowded.
-The summer humidity hasn’t quite kicked in!
+The summer humidity hasn’t quite kicked in.

 We visited in mid-May during the middle of the week, and there were no crowds.
 It was beautiful.

-More Things to Do in the Area
+More Things To Do in the Area

-Things to Consider While Visiting the Sunshine State
+Things To Consider While Visiting the Sunshine State

-Santa Rosa Island is quite the Florida gem!
-While it may be off the beaten path, Gulf Islands National Seashore offers stunning natural beauty and opportunities for outdoor adventure that are well worth the visit.
+Santa Rosa Island is a gem.
+The national seashore offers stunning natural beauty and opportunities for outdoor adventure.
 From sunrises over the water to dolphin sightings, there’s plenty to see and do in this coastal paradise.
-So if you’re looking for a little nature and a lot of relaxation, Pensacola is definitely worth consideration.
+If you enjoy visiting national parks, you’ll love the Gulf Islands.

 Ashlee & Pablo